Two-round system: Party-list runoff

-Georgia can have a second round after Election Day if the winner of the first round does not get more than 50%.
-However normal partisan primaries are used so it is rare to have more than 2 competitive candidates in the first round.
+Armenia utilizes a conditional two-round party-list election, with the first round a party-list proportional representation and the conditional second round between the top two party-lists.

 Exhaustive ballot

 The exhaustive ballot (EB) is similar to the two-round system, but involves more rounds of voting rather than just two.
 If no candidate receives an absolute majority in the first round, the candidate with the fewest votes is eliminated.
 This continues until one candidate has an absolute majority.
 Because voters may have to cast votes several times, EB is not used in large-scale public elections.
 Instead it is used in smaller contests such as the election of the presiding officer of an assembly; one long-standing example of its use is in the United Kingdom, where local associations (LCAs) of the Conservative Party use EB to elect their prospective parliamentary candidates (PPCs).
 Exhaustive ballot is also used by FIFA and the International Olympic Committee to select hosts.